Google open-sources LIT, a toolset for evaluating natural language models

 Google-affiliated researchers today released the Language Interpretability Tool (LIT), an open source, framework-agnostic platform and API for visualizing, understanding, and auditing natural language processing models.
-It focuses on questions about AI model behavior, like why models made certain predictions and why they’re performing poorly with input corpora, and it incorporates aggregate analysis into a browser-based interface that’s designed to enable explorations of text generation behavior.
+It focuses on questions about AI model behavior, like why models made certain predictions and why they’re performing poorly with input corpora.
+LIT incorporates aggregate analysis into a browser-based interface that’s designed to enable explorations of text generation behavior.

 Advances in modeling have led to unprecedented performance on natural language processing tasks, but questions remain about models’ tendencies to behave according to biases and heuristics.
 There’s no silver bullet for analysis — data scientists must often employ several techniques to build a comprehensive understanding of model behavior.